BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 - Row constant: it is making the row value constant e.g J$20
 - column constant: you making the column value constant e.g $J30

+I also learnt so many functions and their meaning and also how to excute them on my worksheet

 **AVERAGE**	Calculates the average (arithmetic mean)